10 Observations: Alex Stalock Impresses But Blackhawks Fall to Red Wings

 Local

-7. Nicolas Beaudin was taken by Chicago in the first round round (No. 28 overall) in 2018.
-It seems like he's fallen down the depth chart, and I wouldn't be surprised if he's traded at some point in a change-of-scenery-type deal and to open up a spot in Rockford for players the organization values more.
+7. Nicolas Beaudin was taken by Chicago in the first round (No. 28 overall) in 2018.
+It seems like he's fallen down the depth chart, and I wouldn't be surprised if he's traded at some point in a change-of-scenery-type deal, which would also open up a spot in Rockford for players the organization values more.

 8. Kubalik returned to the United Center for the first time since the Blackhawks moved on from him over the summer.
 He's on Detroit's top power play unit, posted up at the right faceoff circle.
 That's exactly where he belongs because he has a booming one-timer shot.
 The challenge in Chicago was always the fact it was Patrick Kane's spot (and Alex DeBrincat was on the other side).
 Good to see him getting that opportunity with the Red Wings.